Anthony Blaylock

-Anthony Darius Blaylock (born February 21, 1965) is an American former professional football cornerback in the National Football League (NFL).
-He played six seasons for the Cleveland Browns, the San Diego Chargers, and the Chicago Bears.
-He was drafted by the Browns in the fourth round of the 1988 NFL draft with the 103rd overall pick.
+Anthony Darius Blaylock (born February 21, 1965) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played six seasons for the Cleveland Browns, San Diego Chargers, and Chicago Bears.
+He played college football for the Winston-Salem State Rams was selected by the Browns in the fourth round of the 1988 NFL draft with the 103rd overall pick.